Hugh Grant: Relationships with co-stars

-After production on Restoration ended, Grant's co-star, Robert Downey Jr., revealed that he and Grant did not get along during filming.
-Downey said: "I kinda think he's a jerk.
-Don't know, I just think he is.
-My personal experience with him is I think he's this kind of self-important, kind of, like, boring flash-in-the-pan asshole Brit."
-In 2018, Grant confirmed the on-set tension he and Downey had had, stating: "He [Downey] hated me.
+In 2018, Grant mentioned the on-set tension that he and Robert Downey Jr. had, stating: "He [Downey] hated me.
 He took one look at me and wanted to kill me.
 I was so hurt."
-As a result of Grant's confirmation of their decades-long feud, Downey went to Twitter to make amends with Grant, to which Grant agreed.
+After Grant confirmed their decades-long feud, Downey went on Twitter to publicly make amends with him, to which Grant agreed.

-In addition to the confirmation, Grant also said that he and Drew Barrymore did not get along during production of Music & Lyrics.
+In addition to the confirmation, Grant also said that he and Drew Barrymore did not get along during production of Music and Lyrics.
 "Well, Drew, I think did hate me a bit.
 But I admired her.
 We just were very different human beings," Grant said.
 "She was very L.A. and I was an old grumpy Londoner.
 The funny thing is, although it was fractionally tense on the set of that film, I think the chemistry is rather good between us.
 Sometimes tension makes a good crackle."
 Barrymore had also been one out of three leading ladies Grant listed whom he did not get along with, the others being Julianne Moore and Rachel Weisz.
 However, on a Graham Norton Show appearance, Grant told Graham Norton he did not know why he mentioned Weisz and he was probably "going for a 'comedy triple'".
-He is also on good terms with Barrymore and appeared on The Drew Barrymore Show.
+He is now on good terms with Barrymore and appeared on The Drew Barrymore Show.

-Grant has praised many other female co-stars, including Sandra Bullock, Sarah Jessica Parker, and Emma Thompson, and Meryl Streep, who co-starred with him in Florence Foster Jenkins and was "a genius" according to Grant.
-He referred to his Bridget Jones's Diary co-star Renée Zellweger as "delightful."
+Grant has praised many other female co-stars, including Sandra Bullock, Sarah Jessica Parker, Emma Thompson, and Meryl Streep, who co-starred with him in Florence Foster Jenkins and was "a genius" according to Grant.
+He referred to his Bridget Jones's Diary co-star Renée Zellweger as "delightful".